-- An assistantship includes a stipend, and a proportional amount of tuition and academic fees for full-time enrollment.
+- What is an assistantship?
+An assistantship includes a stipend, and a proportional amount of tuition and academic fees for full-time, degree-seeking students.
+Three types are available:

 - For more information please refer to our Policies and Procedures for Assistantships page.